wwuoti/blog/src/posts/blog/linux-monitor-overclock.md

 ![video_timings_under_600](images/video_timings_under_600.png)

+But wait, not all has been lost.
+This display supports reduced blanking, so surely I can try the other modes as well?

+Well whad'ya know, using the RB modeline I can get 70 Hz to work.
+But that's the end.

-But what about the `NoEdidMaxPClkCheck,NoMaxPClkCheck` option?
+Hold on a bit, what about the `NoEdidMaxPClkCheck,NoMaxPClkCheck` option described earlier?
 Well, turns out that it's a feature only found in Nvidia's proprietary drivers.
 So with AMD, I'm out of luck.

 Well not exactly.
 You **can** take the EDID and edit it.
 But all the EDID editors are Windows-only.
 Plus this time I'm not really even sure if the AMD driver allows a higher pixel clock than 600 MHz.
 But can the display even take higher pixel clocks?
 Can't say for sure, I'll need to do some more research.